jchen257/cse15l-lab-reports/week-6-lab.md

 ## **Streamline SSH Configuration**
 ---
 ## Editing `.ssh/config` File
-* Since logging in to `ieng6` typically requires typing out your course account (cs15lwi22zzz@ieng6.ucsd.edu), you can streamline this process by creating a nickname for this account
+* Since logging in to `ieng6` typically requires typing out your course account (cs15lwi22zzz@ieng6.ucsd.edu) which is hard to remember, you can streamline this process by creating a nickname for this account
 * Open `.ssh/config` in VSCode
 * ![Capture](https://user-images.githubusercontent.com/97651048/153681607-478b5083-6825-47f1-80c1-b2573b3792a2.PNG)
 * Change the host name to your desired nickname and save the changes